ServiceNow will host our Week 1 Career Readiness Program event in San Francisco.View this event

 Throughout his career, Arnon focused on and developed an expertise in strategic planning and execution, team & talent development, organizational leadership and building partnerships.
 Arnon is passionate about mentoring and is currently working with a few mentees at Microsoft as well as external.
 In the past, he has taken an active role in Tel Aviv University’s Recanati MBA mentorship program as a mentor to students and new graduates.
 Arnon has served in the Israeli Navy as a Lieutenant Major in the Navy’s CIO unit, holding technological and leadership positions.
 He holds an MBA from the Tel-Aviv University and a BSc in Industrial Engineering from The Technion - Israel Institute of Technology.

-While working for SVA, Jonathan continued his education and completed a Masters degree in Organizational Leadership & Learning from The George Washington University.
-After completing his degree, Jonathan Received and accepted a Job offer from Accenture where he is a Management Consulting Analyst based out of Chicago, IL.
-He currently is working on a behavioral change project that focuses on information security training.
+While working for SVA, Jonathan continued his education and completed a master's degree in Organizational Leadership & Learning from The George Washington University.
+After completing his degree, Jonathan received and accepted a job offer from Accenture, where he is a Management Consulting Senior Analyst based out of Chicago, IL.
+While at Accenture, Jonathan has been working on projects in the areas of information security, training & development, next-generation communications, employee experience, and HR transformation.
 Jonathan believes that helping veterans succeed to, through, and beyond college is part of his life mission.
 He is part of the Military Employee Resource Group (MERG) and works with both the local Chicago office as well as the National MERG.

 Eric W. Stetson is a retired U.S. Army Lieutenant Colonel and is a native of Haverford, PA.
 He graduated from Lafayette College and served on active duty in the Army from June 1991 until September 2015.
 His final military assignment was as the Professor of Military Science, University of Illinois Urbana - Champaign.
 Eric attended the University of Louisville earning a Master’s degree in Human Resources Education and is a graduate of the Army Command and General Staff College, Ft.
 Leavenworth, KS.
 His military experience included a wide range of assignments including Battery Commander, Brigade Rear Detachment Commander, Biometrics Team Chief for Regional Command East – Afghanistan, and Deputy Brigade Commander for a separate Infantry Brigade.
 Eric deployed to Bosnia, Kosovo, Qatar, Iraq and Afghanistan in various leadership positions.
 Upon retiring from the service he founded his own consulting company specializing in leadership and team performance development and he consults for Ennea International as an Executive Faculty Lead for North America.
 He also conducts corporate training and work-shops on various subjects and volunteered with FOURBLOCK during the Spring 2017 semester as a guest instructor.
 Eric has a passion for supporting fellow veterans and he thrives in collaborative environments where he can help others realize their full potential!
 He also serves FOURBLOCK as the Director for Employee Learning and Development.